-Group both proposed that 100% of OSS margins above zero be allocated to I&M's customers.
-Dauphinais, 3, 30-31, 33; Mancinelli, 3-4, 298-30, 59.
-Mr. Mancinelli testified that I&M's customers should receive 100% of OSS margins for three reasons: (1) cost responsibility for generation is fully borne by retail customers; (2) I&M is already fairly compensated through allowed return on its generation investment; and (3) OSS provides other benefits to the company such as efficient use of generation assets.
+- (c) Intervenors.
+The Industrial Group and Joint Municipal Group both proposed that 100% of OSS margins above zero be allocated to I&M's customers.
+Dauphinais, 3, 30-31, 33; Mancinelli, 3-4, 29-30, 59.
 Kroger recommended the Commission order I&M to include \$38.4 million in base rates and allow 95/5 sharing of the incremental OSS margins above or below that amount.
 Bieber, 5-6, 26.
-Mr. Bieber stated if the Commission embeds zero dollars in base rates, then customers should receive 100% of the OSS margins.
+Mr. Bieber stated if the Commission embeds zero dollars in base rates, then customers should receive 100% of the OSS margins. - (d) Rebuttal.

-(d) Rebuttal.
 Mr. Williamson said I&M's proposal is a very modest and reasonable request that provides a small yet meaningful share to I&M to further incentivize optimizing OSS margin to reduce the cost of providing service to all customers.
 Williamson Rebuttal, 23-25.
 He testified completely eliminating this incentive will not properly compensate I&M for its efforts to effectively compete in the market and the risks it is taking to create the value being shared with customers.
 Id., 23.
 He objected to Kroger's alternative proposal, stating embedding such a high level of OSS margins shifts a significant amount of risk to the Company's shareholders in exchange for a very small potential benefit of retaining 5% if annual OSS margins exceed the Test Year level.
-Williamson Rebuttal, 25-26.

-Discussion and Finding.
-I&M proposes to continue its (e) existing OSS margin sharing mechanism.
+Williamson Rebuttal, 25-26. - Discussion and Finding.
+I&M proposes to continue its existing OSS margin sharing mechanism.
 The OUCC and intervenors proposes to change the current mechanism so as to provide 100% of OSS margins to customers.
-Given our decision that I&M's failure to account for stranded costs in its wholesale contracts with IMMDA was imprudent, we think it inappropriate to allow I&M to benefit from that imprudence by retaining any part of the OSS margins, which will increase due to the lost IMMDA load.
 We conclude that a continued sharing of OSS margins is warranted and appropriate in light of the actions I&M undertakes to maximize OSS margins for the benefit of I&M and its customers.
 I&M's response to the Commission's docket entry further elaborated on how I&M's expertise in the wholesale energy market creates value for I&M and its customers and identified the risks I&M is taking to create the value being shared with customers.
 Pet.
 Ex.
 43 (I&M Response to Commission Docket Entry), 17-20.
 These risks include the variable cost of generation, credit risk, counterparty performance risk, volumetric risk, and basis risk.
 We find continuing the existing OSS margin sharing structure provides an incentive for the Company to maximize the benefits of OSS for both the Company and its customers.
-Therefore, the Commission finds that customers should receive 100% of OSS margins.
 With respect to Kroger's proposal to embed \$38.4 million in base rates, we find embedding zero dollars is more appropriate because it avoids artificially reducing I&M's revenue requirement.
 If an amount is embedded in basic rates, a decline in OSS margins going forward could dramatically reduce the Company's operating income.
 Pet.
 Ex.
 43, 21-23.
 We find sharing from dollar zero avoids this result and avoids making the Company's authorized return on retail service unreasonably dependent on the competitive wholesale market.
-Accordingly, we approve I&M's proposal to embed zero dollars of OSS margin in base rates, with 95/5 (customer/Company) sharing of 100% of OSS margins above zero credited to customers through the OSS/PJM Rider.
+Accordingly, we approve I&M's proposal to embed zero dollars of OSS margin in base rates, with 95/5 (customer/Company) sharing of OSS margins above zero through the OSS/PJM Rider.